Teksta versija

 5) results of the research will not be available to the general public;

-7) within the framework of the previously concluded agreement the private individual or State institution with which the agreement has been concluded, or the person who on behalf of the private individual or the State institution processed such data, has infringed the data processing provisions laid down in the laws and regulations or in the agreement.
+7) within the framework of the previously concluded contract, the private individual or State authority with which the contract has been concluded, or the person who processed such data on behalf of the private individual or State authority has violated the data processing provisions laid down in legal acts or the contract.

-(6) Paragraph five, Clauses 5 and 6 of this Section do not apply to State institution requesting indirectly identifiable data, if the research results are used as internal use information of the State institution, and the State institution has determined for it the status of restricted access information.
+(6) Paragraph five, Clauses 5 and 6 of this Section shall not be applied to State authorities requesting indirectly identifiable data if the research results are used as internal use information of the State authority and the State authority has determined the status of restricted access information thereto.

-(7) The statistical institution shall not refuse access to indirectly identifiable data in accordance with Paragraph five, Clauses 2 and 3 of this Section if the State institution has failed to provide or has only partially provided information in accordance with Section 27, Paragraph one, Clauses 2 and 3 of this Law based on the conditions above-mentioned in Section 27, Paragraph three of this Law.
+(7) A statistical institution shall not refuse access to indirectly identifiable data in accordance with Paragraph five, Clauses 2 and 3 of this Section if a State authority has failed to provide or has only partially provided information in accordance with Section 27, Paragraph one, Clauses 2 and 3 of this Law based on the conditions specified in Section 27, Paragraph three of this Law.

-(8) The statistical institution has the right to take a decision to refuse access to indirectly identifiable data for a period of time up to three years to a private individual or a State institution, which has infringed the data processing provisions laid down in the laws and regulations or in the agreement.
+(8) A statistical institution has the right to take the decision to refuse access to indirectly identifiable data for a period of up to three years to a private individual or a State authority which has violated the data processing provisions laid down in the legal acts or the contract.

 Section 29.
 Use of Indirectly Identifiable Data

-The data requester who has been granted access to indirectly identifiable data shall have the following duties:
+The data requester who has been granted access to indirectly identifiable data shall have the following obligations:

-1) to ensure research result control for any indirectly identifying information on a private individual or a State institution;
+1) to ensure the control of research results for any indirectly identifying information on a private individual or a State authority;

-2) after the validity term of the agreement to destroy the received indirectly identifiable data, and any other data that allow identifying private individual or State institution;
+2) after expiry of the contract, to destroy the received indirectly identifiable data and any other data that allow the identification of a private individual or State authority;

-3) to ensure that the data requester's (a legal person) employee or authorised person who processes indirectly identifiable data transferred in accordance with the agreement on the transfer of indirectly identifiable data, signs a certification regarding compliance with the provisions of the laws and regulations and of the agreement;
+3) to ensure that the data requesterʼs (a legal person) employee or authorised person who shall process the indirectly identifiable data transferred in accordance with the contract for the transfer of indirectly identifiable data, signs a certification on the compliance with the provisions of legal acts and the contract;

 Section 30.
 Protection of Data Provided for Research

-Persons, who in accordance with Section 28 of this Law have received indirectly identifiable data, are prohibited disclose such data to third parties or use them for a purpose other than that for which the data were initially requested and provided.
+Persons who have received indirectly identifiable data in accordance with Section 28 of this Law are prohibited from disclosing such data to third parties or using them for a purpose other than that for which the data were initially requested and provided.

 Chapter VI